Joshfairhead/Obsidian/Omnicient/Regen Foundation/Three Horizons Mapping.md

 ## Preliminary definitions of scope for exploration:

+### Governance Circle (will?)
+**Key responsibiltites:**
+- To discern general organisational frameworks that maintain adaptive ability

+### General Circle (being?)
+- To discern organisational needs, hopes, dreams and desires which inform its strategy and the formation of new domain specific circles.

 ### Endaoment Circle (function?)
-Key responsibiltites:
+**Key responsibiltites:**
 - To ensure under represented communities have a voice in the Regen network through an equitable and just token distribution, and to build relationships with these communtites.

-### General Circle (being?)
-- To discern organisational needs, hopes, dreams and desires which inform its strategy and the formation of new domain specific circles.

-### Governance Circle (will?)
-- To discern general organisational frameworks that maintain adaptive ability

-Key Responsibilites
-Dependencies and external constraints
+**Dependencies and external constraints:**
+- ??